Proteinuria (Protein in the Urine)

 Autor: OncoLink Team

 Proteinuria can happen if you have high blood pressure or diabetes.
 It may also happen as a side effect of some cancer treatments.
-When caused by medication, the medication may need to be delayed until urine protein levels in the urine have returned to normal.
+When caused by medication, the medication may need to be stopped until urine protein levels have returned to normal.

 Proteinuria may also be caused by infection.
 If you notice signs of a urinary tract infection, call your care provider.
-Signs of a urinary tract infection are having to urinate more often, pain when urinating, pink or brown-tinged urine, and fever.
+Signs of a urinary tract infection are:

-Proteinuria is diagnosed by urine sample.
-Your care provider may have you pee into a cup or have you collect all urine for 24 hours.
+Proteinuria is diagnosed using a urine sample.
+Your care provider may have you pee into a cup or have you collect all of your urine for 24 hours.
 Either test can tell if there is protein in your urine.

 If you have high blood pressure, diabetes, or kidney disease, it is important to make sure you are following the diet given to you and to take all medications prescribed to protect your kidneys.
-If you develop proteinuria, your care provider may suggest a diet that is low in sodium (salt) and protein.
-You may also be sent to a registered dietitian for guidance.
+If you get proteinuria, your care provider may suggest a diet that is low in sodium (salt) and protein.
+You may also want to see a registered dietitian for guidance.

 When should I call my care team?

-If you have new swelling in your hands, legs, or feet, foamy urine, or a decrease in how often you are urinating, contact your care provider.
+If you have new swelling in your hands, legs, or feet, foamy urine, or a decrease in how often you are urinating, call your care provider.

 December 29, 2023